 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with alfuzosin, carbamazepine, cisapride, colchicine, dihydroergotamine, drospirenone/ethinyl estradiol, ergotamine, dronedarone, indinavir, irinotecan, lomitapide, lovastatin, lurasidone, methylergonovine, nevirapine, oral midazolam, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, sildenafil for pulmonary hypertension, simvastatin, St John's wort, and triazolam.
+- Do not use this medicine together with alfuzosin, carbamazepine, colchicine, dihydroergotamine, drospirenone/ethinyl estradiol, ergotamine, dronedarone, indinavir, irinotecan, lomitapide, lovastatin, lurasidone, methylergonovine, nevirapine, oral midazolam, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, sildenafil for pulmonary hypertension, simvastatin, St John's wort, or triazolam.

 - There are many other drugs that can interact with this medicine.
 Make sure your doctor knows about all other medicines you are using, especially any of the following:

-- Atorvastatin, boceprevir, bosentan, buprenorphine, buprenorphine/naloxone, clonazepam, colchicine, cyclosporine, dasatinib, efavirenz, eslicarbazepine, etravirine, everolimus, famotidine, fentanyl, maraviroc, methadone, nevirapine, nilotinib, omeprazole, oxcarbazepine, rifabutin, rosuvastatin, salmeterol, simeprevir, sirolimus, tacrolimus, tramadol, vinblastine, vincristine
+- Atorvastatin, avanafil, boceprevir, bosentan, buprenorphine, buprenorphine/naloxone, clonazepam, clopidogrel, colchicine, cyclosporine, dasatinib, efavirenz, eslicarbazepine, etravirine, everolimus, famotidine, fentanyl, maraviroc, methadone, nevirapine, nilotinib, omeprazole, oxcarbazepine, perphenazine, prasugrel, quetiapine, rifabutin, risperidone, rosuvastatin, salmeterol, simeprevir, sirolimus, tacrolimus, tadalafil, thioridazine, ticagrelor, tramadol, vardenafil, vinblastine, vincristine

 - Medicine to treat an infection (including clarithromycin, erythromycin, itraconazole, ketoconazole, telithromycin, voriconazole)